apache/flink-cdc/docs/content/connectors/vitess-cdc.md

 When subscribing to a VStream service, the connector needs to provide a VGTID and a Tablet Type (e.g. MASTER, REPLICA).
 The VGTID describes the position from which VStream should starts sending change events; the Tablet type describes which underlying MySQL instance (master or replica) in each shard do we read change events from.

-The first time the connector connects to a Vitess cluster, it gets the current VGTID from a Vitess component called VTCtld and provides the current VGTID to VStream.
+The first time the connector connects to a Vitess cluster, it gets and provides the current VGTID to VStream.

 The Debezium Vitess connector acts as a gRPC client of VStream.
 When the connector receives changes it transforms the events into Debezium create, update, or delete events that include the VGTID of the event.
 The Vitess connector forwards these change events in records to the Kafka Connect framework, which is running in the same process.
 The Kafka Connect process asynchronously writes the change event records in the same order in which they were generated to the appropriate Kafka topic.